 We’ve probably heard of several old school ways of getting rid of hiccups like holding your breath, breathing into a paper bag, gargling with ice water, sticking our your tongue and so forth.
 Some swear by these actions because they’ve worked for them.
 Here are a few more suggestions that may work for you when hiccups show up and you need to get rid of them quickly.

 You can use Peppermint essential oil two different ways to address hiccups.
-First, you can put a few drops in the palm of your hands, rub your hands together and inhaled deeply.
+First, put a drop or two in the palm of your hands, rub lightly and inhaled deeply.
 It works almost immediately.
 The second way is to put one drop of peppermint oil that has been diluted with coconut oil, on the roof of your mouth.
 This stimulates the vagus nerve which can stop the contractions that cause hiccups.

 Bring Your Knees to Your Chest